Dead Man's Party (album)

 Dead Man's Party is the fifth album by American new wave band Oingo Boingo, released in 1985 by MCA Records.
 The album contains the only two singles by the band to chart on the Billboard Hot 100: "Weird Science" at number 45, and "Just Another Day" at number 85.
 The album was the band's first to be certified gold for sales of 500,000 units.
-The album cover art is an homage to the Mexican holiday Día de Los Muertos.
+The album cover art is a homage to the Mexican holiday Día de Los Muertos.

 Composition

-Elfman stated that he wrote the album's lead single, "Weird Science", spontaneously in his car, after receiving a call from director John Hughes about composing a song for his upcoming film of the same name.
+Elfman stated that he wrote the album's lead single, "Weird Science", spontaneously in his car, after getting a call from director John Hughes about composing a song for his upcoming film of the same name.
 The song went on to become the band's most commercially successful single, which Elfman later regretted, as he believed it "just didn't feel like it was really a part of [the band's] repertoire".

 Session outtakes include "Not My Slave" and "New Generation", both of which were released on the band's follow-up album, Boi-Ngo, in 1987.

 Reception

 Allmusic rated the album three out of five stars, with reviewer Rick Anderson commenting: "The sound is still maybe just a bit too uptight and over-determined, but the horn charts are more focused and sophisticated, and Elfman has matured considerably as a lyricist."

+According to an issue of the Oingo Boingo Fan Club newsletter, the song "Stay" became a hit in Brazil when it became the theme song for the Brazilian telenovela Top Model.
+That increased the popularity of the band in Brazil.
+The song became part of a Brazilian compilation album named "Stay".